(Translate this site)

 Note: Never challenge the dominance of a bigger, heavier vehicle on the road; they can easily win every time.

 Uh oh.
 We were about to get mixed up with civilian traffic again.
-I took a cue from the limo and turned my emergency blinkers on to warn folks ahead.
+I took a cue from the limo, and turned my emergency blinkers on to warn folks ahead.
 I also switched on my headlights and driving lights for added attention-grabbing.

 Then I remembered the siren.
-I'd originally installed it as part of an anti-theft system, but never got around to the rest of the things required such as little push-buttons to be pressed by the doors when closed, and the wiring that had to run through the car to connect them all.
-I'd ended up just hooking up a direct switch to the device for things like clearing the way ahead of a super high speed run, or alerting civilians to get the heck out of the way of a running road skirmish.
+I'd originally installed it as part of an anti-theft system, but never got around to the rest of the things required such as little push-buttons to be pressed by the doors when closed, and the wiring that had to be run through the car to connect them all.
+I'd ended up just hooking up a direct switch to the device for things like clearing the way ahead of a high speed run, or alerting civilians to get the heck out of the way of a running road skirmish.

 Sheesh, but that siren was loud!
 No matter how many times I used that thing, my memory never did justice to its true ear-splitting volume.
 But the worse the better, right now.